GHSVS-de/sass_compile_prefixghsvs/README.md

 #### How to configure
 - Create a project folder like `yourOwnProject/` inside main dir of repository.
 - Create and configure a file `yourOwnProject/package.json`.
 See example file `myProject/package.json`.
-- Optional: Create and configure a file `yourOwnProject/ftp-credentials.json` inside project folder.
+- Optional: Create and configure a file `yourOwnProject/ftp-credentials.json`.
 See example file `myProject/ftp-credentials.json`.- Run `node prepareProject.js yourOwnProject` and confirm to override the **main** `package.json`.
 Afterwards it's changed and configured for the project `yourOwnProject`.
 These keys are adapted:

 ```
 "versionTxt" (just a datetime stamp)